JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 Source links migrated from Upsource to GitHub
 : All source links now point to GitHub instead of Upsource (which is going to be [sunset](https://blog.jetbrains.com/upsource/2022/01/31/upsource-end-of-sales-announcement/)).

+Minor Changes and Additions
+:
+- Add small section about Spell Checker in [](ide_infrastructure.md).

 ### July-22

 Status Bar Widgets